mnemonikr/sla-fuzz/README.md

 # One time setup to initialize the corpus directory
 ./build-corpus.rs

-# Build sla-fuzz with ASAN to ensure ASAN libraries are linked
+# Build with ASAN to ensure ASAN libraries are linked
-cargo +nightly rustc -p sla-fuzz -- -Z sanitizer=address
+cargo +nightly rustc -- -Z sanitizer=address

 # Create input directory
 mkdir input